JPC49/CSP_2018-2019/README.md

-# CSP Prisoner's Dilemma, Summer 2018
+# CSP Prisoner's Dilemma, 2018
 ### Initial Setup
 1. FORK this repository into your own account.
 2. CLONE that copy onto your desktop.
 3. Remember to only make changes to the file that you are assigned.
-4. Team0 through Team5 will be used by the Bucknell participants.
-5. Team6 through Team10 will be used by the FGCU participants.
+4. Team6 through Team10 will be used by students.
 ### Preparing Your Repo for Tournament
 Before your PULL REQUEST for the actual tournament, you need to complete the following:
 1. Delete all files with the '.pyc' extension.